XiRCON

 XiRCON is a discontinued freeware IRC client for Microsoft Windows.
 After TCP/IP was added to Windows, XiRCON was one of the most popular IRC clients on the platform.
 The XiRCON client was used for a number of fields, such as library helpdesk, genealogy, and US Naval command.
 Author Mark Hanson ceased development in 1997.

 Adoption

 Due to its graphical user interface and ease of use, XiRCON is a suggested client in Learn Internet Relay Chat, Volume 1 (Toyer, 1998).
 The client received a four-star rating "(better than most, very solid)" from IRCReviews.com, which summarized, "An IRC client that appeals to users of all skill levels."
-With the proliferation mIRC computer worms, Steal this Computer Book 4.0 recommended switching to competing IRC clients like XiRCON.
+With the proliferation of mIRC computer worms, Steal this Computer Book 4.0 recommended switching to competing IRC clients like XiRCON.

 U.S. Navy

 XiRCON was approved for military use, and in the US Navy it was more popular than mIRC.
 In an effort to evaluate how real-time communications boost productivity in US Military command, a 2004 paper by Pacific Science & Engineering Group estimated that 28-50% of command groups used XiRCON.